emmt/DataBags.jl/README.md

 ## A useful minimalist example

-The `Container` type provided by `Containers` may be sufficient for your needs but you may want to specialize it a bit to exploit type dispatching and implement some specific behavior.
-The most simple example of creating such a sub-type takes half a dozen of lines of code:
+The `Container` type provided by `Containers` may be sufficient for your needs but you may want to specialize it a bit to exploit the power of *type dispatching* in Julia and to implement some specific behavior.
+The most simple example of creating such a sub-type takes about half a dozen of lines of code:

 ```julia
 using Containers